near/near-cli-rs/docs/README.en.md

 ## User Guide

-Detailed user guid are available in the file [GUIDE.en.md](GUIDE.en.md).
+Detailed user guide is available in the file [GUIDE.en.md](GUIDE.en.md).

 ## Installation

 At this stage of the development of the utility, installation of the program is not required.
 It is enough to [download](https://github.com/FroVolod/near-cli/releases/) the archive file suitable for your operating system installed on the computer and unzip it.
-The resulting directory contains the executable file _near-cli_, which is accompanied by detailed [user guid](GUIDE.en.md).
+The resulting directory contains the executable file _near-cli_, which is accompanied by detailed [user guide](GUIDE.en.md).

 ### Building